 - For hard-boiled eggs: cook for 10-12 minutes.

-How to Peel Eggs
+How to Easily Peel Eggs

-- Running under Cold Water: If your eggs are still being a bit tricky, run them under cold water while peeling.
+- Running under Cold Water: If your eggs are still being a bit tricky, run them under cold or cool water while peeling.
 Make sure the water runs between the egg white and the membrane so it helps to separate the two.

 Some say old eggs are easier to peel.
-If you happen to have some week or two-week-old eggs, go ahead and use those up.
+If you happen to have some week or two-week old eggs, go ahead and use those up.

 If you don’t, no problem!
 They only seem to make a minimal difference.